traefik/traefik/docs/content/middlewares/forwardauth.md

 The `authRequestHeaders` option is the list of the headers to copy from the request to the authentication server.
 It allows filtering headers that should not be passed to the authentication server.
-If not set or empty then all request headers will be passed.
+If not set or empty then all request headers are passed.

 ```yaml tab="Docker"
 labels: